 You often hear about these two companies because they are both considered marketing ‘forces of nature.’

-According to the web analytics tool Ahrefs, HubSpot.com receives approximately 2 million monthly organic search visitors, while Salesforce.com gets around 3 million.
+According to Ahrefs, HubSpot.com receives approximately 2 million organic search visitors per month, while Salesforce.com receives around 3 million.
 This is significant traffic for B2B company websites.

 Longevity Effects

-Like any software platform, having more longevity than competitors has its advantages and disadvantages.
+As with any software platform, greater longevity than competitors has its advantages and disadvantages.

 It usually means richer features and functionality.